Flagsmith/flagsmith/docs/docs/system-administration/system-limits.md

 - Maximum size of a Segment Rule Value is **1,000 bytes**

-### Rate Limit
+### Admin API Rate Limit

-Requests made to admin endpoints (i.e., non-SDK endpoints) are subject to a default rate limit of 500 per minute.
+Requests made to [Admin API endpoints](/clients/rest#private-admin-api-endpoints) (i.e., non-SDK endpoints) are subject to a default rate limit of 500 requests per minute.

 If you are self-hosting, you have the flexibility to modify this limit by adjusting the value of the environment variable `USER_THROTTLE_RATE`.